 Word Wrap automatically displays any portion of a line that extends horizontally beyond the viewable editor area on the next line.

 The Editor provides text indenting functionality.
 You can set the indent at some line, thus when you press ENTER, this indent is set at the next line.
-To change line indenting use Increase Line Indent and Decrease Line Indent options.
+To change line indenting, use the Increase Line Indent and Decrease Line Indent options.

 To increase or decrease indenting perform the following actions:

 SQL Editor allows you to hide parts of code.
 Outlining marks are shown left of the code editor window.
-Code blocks which belong to the same structural item can be collapsed by using the minus sign.
+Code blocks which belong to the same structural item can be collapsed by using the minus (-) symbol.
 Outlined code is not deleted, it is merely hidden from view.